nurselaltin/nurselaltin/README.md

 I started  in 2019 this journey .
 I started with PHP , HTML ,CSS .
 Long time ago , I started with C# , .NET .
-Now , I am developing project with C# , .NET .
+Now , I am developing project with C# , .NET Core on Backend side and Html, CSS and Javascript - Jquery on Frontend  side.

 I don't know where my passion for learning will take me in the days to come.